sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

   -Unzip the file
   -Edit "Autorotate_conf.sh" configuration file in the Payload sub directory, to match the config of your system -Open terminal
-  -cd in the subdirectory where you unzipped likr in ./KDE_Autorotate -Run the install.sh script
-  -Reboot
+  -Run the install.sh script (Just drag and drop file rest is automatic) -Reboot
   -Install tablet support for KDE
     sudo apt-get install kde-config-tablet